oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api_frontend/product_search.md

 The status of the inventory of the product, in stock if there is a minimum quantity that can be ordered.

-### orderedAt

-The date when the customer last ordered the product.

 ### unitPrecisions

 An array of precisions for each product unit selected for the product.